Off-farm food safety

 Australian Government Halal Slaughter Program

 The Australian Government Halal Slaughter Program (AGHS) exists to maintain the status and segregation of Halal products after carcases are declared Halal by accredited Muslim slaughtermen.
-AQIS is responsible for the approval of all AGHS programs.
+The Federal Department of Agriculture is responsible for the approval of all AGHS programs.
 They monitor all aspects of the program to ensure Halal product is prepared, handled, packed and stored in a manner that addresses Halal integrity at all stages of production.

 Find out more about AGHS